ianballou/mini-project-EC463/README.md

 - Database management: SQLAlchemy<br>
 - Authentication: Database username/email/password<br>
 - Sensor simulation: Upon logging in and loading a user's homepage, sensor data is randomly (but realistically) generated and plotted.<br>
+- Plot display: Plots are generated as PNG files using the Python PyPlot library.
+These files are numbered and named based on their graph types and related users.
+They are then rendered in a user's homepage.

 # Workflow
 1) Register with username, email, password, and # of sensors.